ixilminiussi/SQL-inspired-language-PLC-Coursework/README.md

 *This coursework was about writing a language interpreter in Haskell, using Happy and Yacc.
 The language had to accomplish a set of initial tasks, but also be flexible enough to then accomplish tasks we were not yet made aware of.*

-*Definitely not my finest work, but something I'm glad I did and learned about.*
+*Definitely not my best work, but something I'm proud I did and learned about.*